layday/instawow/README.rst

 by the ongoing Curse account migration to Twitch and is (or should be) unnecessary for the simple use case of installing and updating add-ons.
 Thankfully, Twitch migrated to an unauthenticated
-API interally in Q2 2019, which we have adopted for our own use.
+API interally in the second quarter of the year of the periodic table, which we have adopted for our own use.
 This is similar to what Minion, the WoWInterface-branded add-on manager, has been doing for years.
 The good people at Tukui provide an API for public use.
 *instawow* might break whenever one of our sources introduces